True or False: A fall only “counts” if the patient is injured.

 Politely remind her that green-tag patients can move freely in their room but not in the hallway.
 Offer to assist or accompany her if she wants to go down the hall.

-No alarms; patient can move freely in the room but not in the hallway.
+No need for alarms at anytime of day; patient can move freely in the room but not in the hallway.

 A patient who fractures a bone during a fall might need surgery or hospital transfer.
 How does this impact their stay in rehab?